janaAlwagdani/candle-shop/README.md

 ## Team
 This project was developed by a group of students as part of a university course assignment.
 For educational purposes.
-Project led and primarily developed by Jana Mohammed Alwagdani.
+Project led and primarily developed by Jana Alwagdani.
+Team Members:
+Rayana Aldulaijan
+Shaden AlMatrodi
+Ghala Aldeheem
+Roqayah Bahubail
+Danah Aljowaiser
+Aljoharah Alabdulmohsen